OWASP/ASVS/5.0/en/0x98-Appendix-W_LLM_Security.md

 These have not gone undergone the same rigourous review and discussion as the main ASVS requirements so should be used with caution.

+A more detailed overview of LLM security controls can be found in the **[OWASP Large Language Model Security Verification Standard](https://github.com/OWASP/www-project-llm-verification-standard)**.

 ## W.1 Input Validation and Sanitization

 Ensure that all inputs to the LLM are properly validated and sanitized to prevent injection attacks and other malicious inputs.